Electric scooters less popular since introduction of new parking rules

 Following complaints by the public and political debate, national parking rules were introduced for electric scooters last autumn.
 From 1 September, users could no longer park their e-scooters practically anywhere.
 Parking is now only permitted in cycle racks or designated places.

-Via a survey answered by people who hire e-scooters from operator Voi in Stockholm, Gothenburg and Malmö, traffic researchers at KTH wanted to get an idea of how the new rules have been received.
+Via a survey answered by people who use shared e-scooters from operator Voi in Stockholm, Gothenburg and Malmö, traffic researchers at KTH wanted to get an idea of how the new rules have been received.

 According to the responses, users felt that access to e-scooters and the ability to park close to their destination both worsened after 1 September.
 The dissatisfaction applied both to the locations of the parking zones and how far apart they are.